syedalinaqihasni/coderabbit-docs/docs/platforms/github-com.md

 ### 1. Accessing CodeRabbit

-Visit the [Code Rabbit login](https://app.coderabbit.ai/login?free-trial) page.
+Visit the [CodeRabbit login](https://app.coderabbit.ai/login?free-trial) page.
 You'll see all the authentication options, select "**Login with GitHub**" to proceed.

 ![CodeRabbit Login](/img/integrations/login-self-hosted-github.png)

 ### 2. Authorization

-When you choose **Login with GitHub** in step1 , you'll be prompted to authorize CodeRabbit.
+When you choose **Login with GitHub** in step1, you'll be prompted to authorize CodeRabbit.

 > This step grants the necessary permissions for CodeRabbit to interact with your repositories and pull requests.